bitsbakery/callme/readme.md

 Delegates are called using the `operator()` or `invoke(...)` member functions.
 Both functions are identical.

 `Delegate<...>` does not own target callables and references them through pointers. `Delegate<...>` is in the same category as `function_ref` from proposal p0792.
-When working with `Delegate<...>`, you have to make sure that all referenced targets are valid/alive for as long as you need to call them through `Delegate<...>`.
+When working with `Delegate<...>`, you have to make sure that all referenced targets are valid/alive for as long as you need to call them via `Delegate<...>`.

 `OwningDelegate<...>` owns its targets, so it is always safe to call `OwningDelegate<...>`.
 The ownership is exclusive, similar to `unique_ptr`.
 That is why `OwningDelegate<...>` cannot be copied, it is a move-only type like `unique_ptr`.